Teaching English in Tanzania

 Home to Mount Kilimanjaro, Tanzania has been the destination of choice for intrepid travellers for decades.
-There aren’t many countries in the world where you can witness the great wildebeest migration on the Serengeti and this is just one of many attractions Tanzania has to offer – from diverse flora and fauna to beach holidays and extreme sports, Tanzania has something to offer everyone.
+There aren’t many countries in the world where you can witness the great wildebeest migration on the Serengeti and this is just one of many attractions Tanzania has to offer.
+From diverse flora and fauna to beach holidays and extreme sports, Tanzania has something to offer everyone.

 Of course there are any number of safari destinations within the country, the most romantic being a balloon safari over the Serengeti.
-Then, to experience something other than nature, take a walk around one of Tanzania’s many historical towns, making sure to visit their bustling markets and sample some traditional nyama choma – barbecued goat, fish or chicken with bananas.
+To experience something other than nature, take a walk around one of Tanzania’s many historical towns, making sure to visit their bustling markets and sample some traditional nyama choma – barbecued goat, fish or chicken with bananas.

 Tanzania has the world’s largest animal population per square kilometer.
-The world’s only tree climbing lions are found in Tanzania’s Lake Manyara National Park.
+The world’s only tree-climbing lions are found in Tanzania’s Lake Manyara National Park.
 It’s one of Tanzania’s smaller parks, but it’s strikingly diverse in vegetation.
 The park ranges from marsh lands to savannah to evergreen forest.

 The small countryside town of Moshi sits at the foothills of Kilimanjaro National Park and is known for its coffee farms.
 There is an array of outdoor activities you can do in and around Moshi, from looking for the ‘Big Five’ on a safari to taking a dip in Kikuletwa Hot Springs.